andry-andriamananjara/ePUGAN/README.md

 ## Dataset
 <!-- Dataset -->
-During the training, we use PU1K dataset from PU-GCN can be found here https://github.com/guochengqian/PU-GCN.
+During the training, we use PU1K dataset from PU-GCN which can be found here https://github.com/guochengqian/PU-GCN.
 Other datasets are located in `MC_5k/Mydataset`.

+## New dataset
 <!-- New dataset -->

 <!-- Creating new dataset from mesh file -->

+## Training
 <!-- Run Training -->

+## Testing
 <!-- Run Testing -->

 ## References